fred4jupiter/fredbet/README.md

 	mvn clean install docker:build
 	docker run -d -p 8080:8080 fred4jupiter/fredbet

-This will build an image with name `fred4jupiter/fredbet`.
-In the 'dev' profile the application starts with an embedded in-memory MongoDB.
+This will build (and run) an image with name `fred4jupiter/fredbet`.
+In the `dev` profile (which will be activated if no profile is specified) the application starts with an embedded in-memory MongoDB.

+### Running with data replication

+There are examples for running the application with a MongoDB-Replica Set.
+See

+	src/docker/test/docker-compose.yml
+	src/docker/test/tutum-test-replicaset.yml

+for this purpose.

 ## Other Notes ##